louking/members/docs/meetings-admin-guide.rst

 add Google Workspace documents to a meeting folder
 ------------------------------------------------------

-Prior to any :term:`meeting` being created, the :term:`super admin` must configure the system with a folder to store the Google
-Workspace documents which will be created.
+Prior to any :term:`meeting` being created, the :term:`super admin` must use the :ref:`Interest Attributes view` to configure the system with a folder to store the Google Workspace documents which will be created.
 There's a separate folder configuration for each type of document.

 .. note::
     the folders for the types of documents can be the same or different as desired